Tidepool Developer Portal

 - Read our data model documentation to understand what medical data we ingest and how it’s organized.

-- These comments show documentation for our data APIs or you can help us improve our draft API documentation.
+- These comments show some documentation for our data APIs.

 We are currently using this Gitter channel for communication with the open-source community, although we plan to move to a public Slack channel as soon as that option is available.
 We will be the first to admit that we aren’t as responsive as we could or should be in Gitter.
 We are very grateful to community members who have been so generous with their time supporting other members.